mbutler808/BriannaCorrea-Rclass-project1/Code/README.md

 ## Documentation for processing_data Script:

 * PURPOSE: Cleaning and processing raw data for analysis
-* Input: Raw data file:
+* Input: Raw data file:  WHAT IS THE NAME OF THE FILE?
 * Output: Processed data file:

 Aided in removing missing values, standardizing columns, names, filtered outliers.
 Allowed for the preparation of the dataset for the analysis that addresses questions in regards to the manuscript.